You Are Your Voice - Speak It

 As I listened, I began to hear Hughes’ poetry spring to life; the drilled ‘d’s and ‘t’s, the coughed ‘g’s, the pared-down speech, punching words with meaning into the air.
 Like strata in the earthy tones.
 Each voice resonating at such a different pitch so that when Baskin refers to the uniqueness of their ‘invigorating, inspirational’ relationship I really hear the vibrant, resonant, echoing creativity of it.
 In their own voices.

 Each consonant, each vowel intentioned.
 It was his poem, his voice, his words.
-His experience and creative spirit evoking the pike and fear.
+His experience and creative spirit evoking both pike and fear.
 Each alive in my imagination out of the thought, sense, awareness, and transmission in his imagination of his experience.

 Wired to sense and meaning, and how words shape our experience and authentic voice, I rushed to the next event, the Ted Hughes Memorial Lecture.
 And here I met another voice.
-Andrew Motion, recent Poet Laureate, discussed the opposing voices of Hughes and Philip Larkin in their worlds, their lives, and their work.
+Andrew Motion, recent Poet Laureate, discussing the opposing voices of Hughes and Philip Larkin in their worlds, their lives, and their work.
 There was little 'inspirational, invigorating' relationship between Larkin and Hughes.
 Inspirational be-littling, perhaps…

 Simply, he was not the poet who felt the experience and wrote the poem.
 It wasn’t his authentic voice; it didn’t fit his voice.
 And so it sounded wooden, hollow, put-on even.
-It sounded wrong, by comparison.
+It sounded wrong, in comparison.

 ‘Pike’ still held power, was still a work of art, resonant and image-rich.
 Yet its frame did not hold it firm, so the edges blurred and seeped meaning.
 Its voice was smaller, diluted, faded, although still clear.
 There were no punchy gutteral stakes to hang the meaning on, so the life had gone out it.
 It was not the reciter's own rhythm or experience.
 Only the performance of its recital was that.

 Voice.
 Authentic voice.
 No wonder we fear our voice.
-Fear our words being read, read aloud, recited.
+Fear our words being read, being read aloud, or recited.
 We write in our own unique voice and are read in the voice of the reader.
 In one crisp, clear second I understood this for real.
 We each stand alone in our voice.

 So, in order to communicate any of our authentic voice in our frame of reference, or to reach beyond the frame that the reader is superimposing, we need to be clear.
-Clear, congruent, authentically and strongly there; comfy in our skin, even comfy with the discomfort of it.
+Clear, congruent, authentically and strongly present; comfy in our skin, even comfy with the discomfort of it.
 It will always be diluted by the voices of our readers and listeners.

 Be bold and brave – and I mean this as an encouragement for myself too.
 It is thrilling, inspiring, exciting, and invigorating to hear a distinct voice unambiguously speaking its unique truth and experience in its own tones and rhythms.